pbaumstarck/node-mst/README.md

 ### `each`

 `each` will visit all items in order, will break on a `return true;`, and return the last value of the iterator variable.
-It works for objects, too, and the kernel function is optional, so a fast way to find out the number of key&dash;value pairs in an object is this:
+It works for objects, too, and the kernel function is optional, so a fast way to find out the number of key&ndash;value pairs in an object is this:

 ```javascript
 	var $$ = require('mst');